Policies and Statements

 Most MathWorks products and services contain technology for license management and for the prevention of unlicensed use.
 Most MathWorks products and services also contain technology that sends user experience information to MathWorks both in the course of normal usage and in the event of a software crash.
 This technology causes the products and services to send messages to MathWorks over the Internet that contain network, device, license, and usage information.

-At the time of installation or activation, MathWorks license management software may collect network and device information including your MAC address, IP address, computer hostname and username, and operating system version.
-On an ongoing basis, when you use MathWorks products and services, MathWorks license management software may periodically collect network, device, account, license, and usage information, including which license you are associated with and which products and features you are using.
+At the time of installation or activation, MathWorks software may collect network and device information including your MAC address, IP address, computer hostname and username, and operating system version.
+On an ongoing basis, when you use MathWorks products and services, MathWorks software may periodically collect network, device, account, license, and usage information, including which license you are linked with and which products and features you are using.
 License administrators may set up accounts for licensed users and view information about use by licensed users such as which products the users have access to and whether the products have been activated.

 User experience information transmitted may include the products, features, and services you accessed, the length of your session, errors that occurred, your IP address, a license identifier, and your email address if you choose to submit it when sending an error report.
 Desktop users can opt out of sending user experience information during installation or in MATLAB preferences.
 MathWorks has technical and organizational restrictions in place that limit access to your product usage information and prevent your personal information from being shared within MathWorks.
 MathWorks does not share this information with third parties except for web and systems infrastructure vendors with whom we have a contract.